Our classes teach the technique for making cheese from goat & cows milk. We create cheese from both kinds of milk in their raw form.

 The art of creating cheese is becoming a lost technique.
 Just over 100 years ago, most small farms and cottages all created their style of cheese.
 With the population increase, factories create cheese on a massive scale adding chemicals to force a curd and add oil and preservatives to the milk, losing the beautiful technique and flavor of the Artisan Cheese.

-Classes on the Farm/Inn are private and are limited to either a couple, a family (16 yrs and above) or a group of friends.
+All classes on the Farm/Inn are private and are limited to either a couple, a family (16 yrs and above) or a group of friends.
 Limited to 6 pupils per class.
 This allows each student to fully participate in each step of the cheese process.
 Workshops are scheduled directly with Marcia and are offered M–Th.
-She accepts one class per month.
-You will need to make a reservation at the Inn for a minimum of one night (2 is highly recommended ).
+She accepts only one class per month.
+You must phone the Inn to check availability for the class.
+Then you will need to make a reservation at the Inn for a minimum of two nights.
 The cheese course begins early and continues the next day to allow students to ripen their cheese and experience the entire process.

-A fantastic melange of delicacies in a charcuterie style lunch with wine is served at the end of the first day of class (1:30).
+A fantastic melange of delicacies in a charcuterie style lunch with wine is served in the middle of the first day of class (12:00).
 Be sure and give a treat to our sweet and friendly Nubian and Nigerian Dairy Goats!
 Treats are provided to guests for the goats and chickens.

 "Fabulous cheese making class!!!!
 Elm Creek Manor, besides being a beautiful bed and breakfast, offers cooking classes once a month.
 My daughter and I went there for a cooking class vacation and selected cheese making.
 During the two half days we spent in the kitchen with Marcia we made Asiago, three flavors of goat cheese, and ricotta, participating in the entire process from going out early in the morning with Brad to milk a goat, select the vegetables, fruits and herbs to flavor the cheeses, and then working in the kitchen with Marcia, learning the entire cheese making process from beginning to end (and getting to take them home!).